-The second application considered in this paper is the categorisation of MRI brain scan according to a single feature within those scans, namely the Corpus callosum.
+The second application considered in this paper is the categorisation of MRI brain scans according to a single feature within those scans, namely the corpus callosum.
 The objective of the study was to investigate the application of time series CBR in the context of a Region of Interest (ROI) contextualisation.
 As noted in Section 1 the study of the nature (shape and size) of the corpus callosum in MRI brain scans is of interest to the medical community with respect to certain medical conditions that affect the function of the brain and particular skills.
-The size and shape of the corpus callosum has been shown to be correlated to gender, age, neurodegenerative diseases and various lateralised behaviour in people.
+The size and shape of the corpus callosum has been shown to be correlated to gender, age, neurodegenerative diseases and various lateralised behaviour in people such as "handedness".
 It is also conjectured that the size and shape of the corpus callosum reflects certain human characteristics (such as a mathematical or musical ability).
-Several studies indicate that the size and shape of the corpus callosum, in humans, is correlated to gender [7, 26], age [26, 28], brain growth and degeneration [12, 21], handedness [6], epilepsy [5, 24, 27] and brain dysfunction [8, 17].
+Several studies indicate that the size and shape of the corpus callosum, in humans, is correlated to gender [7, 28], age [28, 31], brain growth and degeneration [12, 22], handedness [6], epilepsy [5, 26, 30] and brain dysfunction [8, 17].